-VIEW 9: from rural footpath ECL 4/2 as it crests the hill, west of the Site change Medium in winter and summer, resulting in a Moderate adverse effect in winter and summer.
+VIEW 9: from rural footpath ECL 4/2 as it crests the hill, west of the Site

 5.8.22 The top of the valley affords a panoramic view across the valley towards Granborough and North Marston.
 It is a rural view marred by the overhead transmission lines.
 The majority of the Site is screened, by either topography or tree cover along the brook.
 Field 1 and 3 are most visible, far less so in summer.